 Richard's best selling book at the UN now includes chapters about the story of GLPCR and shows why it's a significant contribution in the way we treat the natural worlds of this planet.
 Buy it HERE.

-Adoption manager at God’s Little People Cat Rescue
+Director of Operations at God's Little People